 With the profit mapping feature inside FarmCommand, you can do exactly all of that.

-In addition to the reporting and profit mapping, FarmCommand also allows you to see high-resolution, daily satellite imagery through a partnership with Planet Labs that makes Farmers Edge the sole distributor of the imagery.
-The high-resolution, high-frequency imagery gives you insights of your farm in nearly real-time during the growing season.
+In addition to the reporting and profit mapping, FarmCommand also allows you to see high-resolution, high-frequency satellite imagery through a partnership with Planet Labs that makes Farmers Edge the sole distributor of the imagery.
+The high-resolution, high-frequency satellite imagery gives you insights of your farm in nearly real-time during the growing season.

 Better manage your time

 This imagery, combined with data gathered from our network of on-farm weather stations are put into crop models that can accurately predict the crop stage, allowing you to plan your field activities in advance.
 The latest tool in FarmCommand uses imagery to detect significant changes in your fields, creating a map and notifying you by email if an issue like an insect or disease is beginning to move in.

 With insights like this, you can better manage your finances, save time, identify issues quicker, and manage your risks.

 Time is the most precious resource we farmers have; let Farmers Edge help you use it wisely.
 Sign up today to get insights into your operation to find those hidden “monopolies” on your farm to maximize your ROI.
 After all, the operations that adopt this insight are not only more likely going to survive these lean times, but also likely to begin to flourish a lot sooner when this market does turn around.
 Meanwhile the ones that don’t will soon be out of the game… forever.